RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 .. image:: images/6.1.png
     :align: center

-Note: All numbers were obtained on a Kaveri APU with 32 GB RAM running Windows 8.1.
+..note:: All numbers were obtained on a Kaveri APU with 32 GB RAM running Windows 8.1.
 All numbers are in milli-seconds (ms).

 The above table shows the performance of the 2.0 implementation over the 1.2 implementation.
 As you can see, the GPU times mentioned under the OpenCL 1.2 column include the GPU run time, time to transfer the buffers from the host to the device, the time required to transform the buffers into arrays and offsets, and the time required to transfer the buffers from the device back to the host, respectively.